 November – Theology – This is any book dealing with a theological topic, such as God’s love, predestination, etc. Usually this is from the Reformed tradition.

 December – “Abstract” – These books are meant to get me “thinking outside the box” and seeing things from a different perspective.
 C.S.
 Lewis is a favorite here.

 January – History – A book focusing on a topic in American (usually) religious history.
 Some favorite authors are George Marsden, Mark Noll, John Fea, and Thomas Kidd.

 From February to July, I repeat these same subcategories with different books.
-In the summer months (May, June, July), I try to repeat these topics again by reading two per month.

-After keeping up with this plan for about six years now, I have found great benefits.
+After keeping up with this plan for several years now, I have found great benefits.
 My knowledge is wider, my faith is deeper, and I have more confidence in engaging with those who hold different worldviews.
 I highly recommend this plan (or something comparable) to those who have similar interests.

 **My structured reading plan (as outlined above) consists of reading one book per month for analysis – this includes taking notes on the books and writing a short review.
 I also believe that it is important to read other books during spare time for information, application, entertainment, etc. For me, this amounts to about 3-4 books per month.
 The goal of a structured reading plan is to set an attainable standard that can be surpassed.